- Is ‘being organised’ an innate personal attribute, or is it a skill that can be learned?

 - Do you consider yourself an organised person?

 - Does it even really make that much difference to being successful in a teaching career?

 Only one of the answers is straightforward, and that is a definite ‘Yes’ to the last one.
-We’ll discuss that more, further down.
+We’ll discuss that more further down.

-Being an organised person is an all or nothing situation – it’s not necessarily so.
-Many of us have areas in our lives where we are supremely organised and others where mess and chaos may reign….. perhaps just think about where you live: is your work desk pristine but are your clothes all over the place?
+Being an organised person is not an all or nothing situation.
+Many of us have areas in our lives where we are supremely organised and other areas where mess and chaos may reign.
+Think about where you live; is your work desk pristine, but your clothes are all over the place?
 Are you compelled to keep your sitting room neat as a pin but overlook the mess in the kitchen?